abagames/crisp-game-lib/README.md

 //
 //   isCapturing?: boolean; // Capture a screen by pressing 'c' key.
 //   isDrawingParticleFront?: boolean; // Draw particles in front of the screen.
-//   isDrawingScoreFront?: boolean; // Draw score boards in front of the screen.
+//   isDrawingScoreFront?: boolean; // Draw the added score in front of the screen.
 //   isShowingScore?: boolean; // Show a score and a hi-score.
 //   isMinifying?: boolean; // Show a minified code to the console.
 // };